ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler extracts the granted scope from the access token, and checks the requested one against the token one.
 If the requested one is not a subset of the token one, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 If this join message does not include a 'scope' field, the KDC is expected to understand which group and role the Client is requesting (e.g. there is only one the Client has been granted).
 If the KDC can not recognize which scope the Client is requesting, it MUST respond with a 4.00 (Bad Request) error message.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY respond with an AS Request Creation Hints, as defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY contain a CBOR map in the payload with ace+cbor format, e.g. it could send back 'sign_info_res' with 'pub_key_enc' set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.
 If the request contained unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).